TheCaptain989/lidarr-flac2mp3/README.md

 New file(s) will be placed in the same directory as the original FLAC file(s) (unless redirected with the `--output` option below) with permissions preserved.
 Existing files with the same track name will be overwritten.
 Owner is preserved if the script is executed as root.

 > [!TIP]
-> By default, if you've configured Lidarr's **Recycle Bin** path correctly, the original audio file will be moved there.
+> By default, if you've configured Lidarr's **Recycle Bin** path correctly, the original audio file will be moved there, unless you're in Import mode.

 > [!CAUTION]
 > If you have *not* configured the Recycle Bin, the original FLAC audio file(s) will be deleted and permanently lost.
 This behavior may be modified with the `--keep-file` option.
+When in Import mode, the source video is always deleted.

 ## Command-Line Syntax
 > [!NOTE]